SS Belgenland (1914): Fujimura disappearance

 On the fourth showboat cruise, which left New York on 8 August, the entertainers included Mildred Harris, former wife of Charlie Chaplin.
 The passengers included a Japanese merchant called Hisashi Fujimura of Norwalk, Connecticut, and his seven-year-old daughter.
 With them were Fujimura's mistress Mary Reissner, formerly a showgirl with the stage name Mary Dale, who was posing as his daughter's governess.
-Fujimura headed Asahi Corp, which had premises on Madison Avenue, New York, and was one of the biggest U.S. importers of silk.
+Fujimura headed Asahi Corp, which had premises on Madison Avenue, New York, and was one of the biggest US importers of silk.

 As Belgenland was returning to New York on the morning of 14 August, Fujimura was reported missing.
 He was seen at 0100 hrs that morning, when the ship was east of Fire Island, and the ship's Master, Captain JH Doughty, later said he saw him at 0245 hrs.
 United States Coast Guard Cutters searched unsuccessfully for Fujimura's body in waters beyond the Ambrose Lightship.

-U.S. Attorney George Z. Medalie ordered Assistant U.S. Attorney J. Edward Lumbard to investigate.
+US Attorney George Z. Medalie ordered Assistant US Attorney J. Edward Lumbard to investigate.
 Lumbard questioned Mary Reissner on at least two occasions, and once questioned Mildred Harris.
-Another Assistant U.S. Attorney, Edward Aronow, questioned a convicted extortionist serving a sentence in Suffolk County Jail on Long Island, who was a close friend of Fujimura.
+Another Assistant US Attorney, Edward Aronow, questioned a convicted extortionist serving a sentence in Suffolk County Jail on Long Island, who was a close friend of Fujimura.
 The extortionist was said to know a chauffeur whom Fujimura had recently dismissed.

 Fujimura had several life insurance policies, with a total value of $290,000.
 One was a $50,000 policy that he had only recently taken out.
 Another was a $20,000 policy whose beneficiary he had changed from his estate to his wife the day before Belgenland sailed.